 Those new features are in addition to its already above-average perks: two one-time passes to the United Club lounge each year, primary rental car coverage (a rarity among travel credit cards), and special status through Chase’s Luxury Hotel & Resort Collection, including daily breakfast for two, free WiFi, room upgrades, and dining or spa credits.

 While you’ll only get one free checked bag for you and a companion, you’ll also get priority boarding, which means there should be room for a carry-on in the overhead bin.
 And, given that bags cost $30 one-way on United, you’ll still make up for the annual fee with a single round-trip flight for two (a $120 value).

 If you have a business, you could also consider the business version of the Explorer card.
-Right now, it’s offering a 50,000-mile introductory bonus after spending $3,000 in the first three months, and you can get another 50,000 bonus miles by spending $25,000 in the first six months.
+Right now, it’s offering a 50,000-mile introductory bonus after spending $5,000 in the first three months, and you can get another 50,000 bonus miles by spending $25,000 in the first six months.

 More United Airlines Credit Cards